HelmyBlub/chatSim/tasks.md

                     - make citizen some social meter
                         - no social interaction as extrovert -> want to commit suicide

+            citizen trait ideas:
+                - different amount of "food need" storage
+                - different limit of being hungry or starving
+                - different limit of sleep
+                - different priorities for needs
             big vision:
                 - each chatter becomes a citizen of a game world
                     - moves mostly by itself but chatter can influence his citizen